 - Bring the vehicle you are trading in, to several dealers

 - Look up the VIN#s for the vehicles you are interested in – you can contact the credit union to help with this process!

-Dealers tend to reduce prices at the end of the model year or the end of the month when dealers need to turn over stock.
+- Start shopping around for vehicles at the right time – dealers tend to reduce prices at the end of the month, or end of the model year, when dealers need to turn over stock or make quota.

 - Negotiate the price you are willing to pay or consider shopping at a dealer or retailer who has fixed prices.